picrust/picrust/doc/source/tutorials/metagenome_prediction.rst

 In this tutorial, you will need an OTU table and the output files from the 'predict_traits.py' script.

-The steps required to get the output from the intial steps in the PI-CRUST pipeline are outlined in the :ref:`genome_prediction_tutorial`.
+The steps required to get the output from the intial steps in the PICRUST pipeline are outlined in the :ref:`genome_prediction_tutorial`.

 **Note: If you are trying to run PICRUST with your own OTU table ensure you have properly reference picked your OTU table:** :ref:`otu_picking_tutorial`